The brain remembers the emotional components of an experience better than any other aspect. —John Medina

 Steve Jobs knew how to turn a presentation into an awe inspiring and memorable event.
 He was the consummate salesman, and his techniques work just as well on the sales floor as they did on the presentation stage.

-Excerpted from The Apple Experience: Secrets to Building Insanley Great Customer Loyalty – Carmine Gallo (c) 2012 by McGraw-Hill
+Contributed to Branding Strategy Insider by Carmine Gallo, excerpted from his book The Apple Experience: Secrets to Building Insanley Great Customer Loyalty — (c) 2012 by McGraw-Hill